 10795 Victorian Dr., Parker

 O’Brien Park Playground is undergoing improvements to the playground.
 The construction is anticipated to take place from May through October 2022.
 We will update this section once it is completed and reopened to the public.

 Philip S. Miller Park

 1375 W. Plum Creek Pkwy., Castle Rock

-Amenities at Philip S. Miller Park: 2.5-acre adventure playground, Millhouse events center, outdoor amphitheater, Miller Activity Complex, Challenge Hill outdoor staircase, The EDGE: Zipline Tours, adventure playground, interconnected trail network, synthetic-turf field, concrete pathways, picnic pavilions, restrooms, splash pad, plaza area, outdoor fireplace
+Amenities: Outdoor amphitheater, Miller Activity Complex, Challenge Hill outdoor staircase, adventure playground, interconnected trail network, synthetic-turf field, concrete pathways, picnic pavilions, restrooms, splash pad, and plaza area with outdoor fireplace.

 18300 W. Alameda Pkwy., Morrison